briandenicola/traduire/README.md

 * Once the status has been updated to `Completed` then click the `Get Transcription` button
 * Then the final result should be:
     ![UI](./.assets/traduire-rome-complete.png)
+* [Here](./.assets/transcription.md) is a complete local copy of transcription for the above podcast.

 # Backlog
 - [X] Add null_resource to bin Keda's identity to cluster